Service privacy policy

 Why we collect it

-DataLegal basis (UK GDPR)Purpose
+DataLegal basis (UK & EU GDPR)Purpose

 Account dataContract performanceProviding the service you signed up for